NRLTing-git/my-portfolio/Billboardd Top 100: The WikiHows and Whys of Their Success/README.md

 Key findings of the study are found below:

-The study reveals a dominance of U.S.-based artists in the Billboard charts, particularly those in genres such as pop, rock, and hip-hop.
+1. The study reveals a dominance of U.S.-based artists in the Billboard charts, particularly those in genres such as pop, rock, and hip-hop. <br>
-Emerging Trends: While traditional genres persist, the study identifies a growing appreciation for emerging trends like reggaeton, EDM, and R&B, suggesting a shift in listener preferences.
+2. Emerging Trends: While traditional genres persist, the study identifies a growing appreciation for emerging trends like reggaeton, EDM, and R&B, suggesting a shift in listener preferences. <br>
-The prominence of international artists indicates global opportunities for diversification, urging record labels to adopt comprehensive strategies beyond regional boundaries.
+3. The prominence of international artists indicates global opportunities for diversification, urging record labels to adopt comprehensive strategies beyond regional boundaries.